 Your attack carries with it the weight of doom.
-If you successfully deal damage with this strike effect against a bloodied target, the attack deals 50% extra damage.
+If you successfully deal damage with a melee weapon with this strike effect against a target that is bloodied, the attack deals 50% extra damage.

 After being used, this cannot be used again until after a short rest.
 If the target is killed or reduced to 0 hit points by this strike, you regain the use of it.
 If the target has any ability that would prevent it from being reduced to 0 hit points when it otherwise should have (such as the Relentless talent, the Undead Fortitude trait, or similar ability that would allow an escape) it must make a Stamina saving throw against your DC or else it fails and it is reduced to 0 hit points.